 What we know, in terms of herpes and HIV, and everybody can mostly agree upon:

-1) Co-infection with herpes simplex virus increases the risk of transmission of HIV, mostly
+1) Co-infection with herpes simplex virus increases the risk of transmission of HIV, mostly from the decreased mucosal damage from herpes ulcers.

 2) Acyclovir, our preferred antiviral for herpes simplex, reduces HSV levels in blood.